Dukemz/EvolutionSimulator/README.md

 # EvolutionSimulator
 Attempt at an evolution/natural selection simulator in JS.
+Currently haven't actually started working on it yet.